 With that being said, ranking The Legend of Zelda series is a challenging endeavor.
-But we did just that, from the 8-bit era all the way to the high definition open world of Breath of the Wild.
+We did just that, though — from the 8-bit era all the way to the high-definition open-world game of Breath of the Wild.
 Our journey through the history of The Legend of Zelda starts now.

 The Legend of Zelda: Breath of the Wild took a ton of risks.
-Gone were the traditional dungeons, replaced with 120 small-scale puzzle shrines and a handful of slightly larger scale Divine Beasts.
+Gone were the traditional dungeons, replaced with 120 small-scale puzzle shrines and a handful of slightly larger-scale Divine Beasts.
 With that came the switch to weapons that degraded with use, changing a big part of the core identity of Zelda in the process.
-Breath of the Wild ushered Zelda into the modern era, bringing Hyrule to a truly open world, a sprawling, lavish piece of land that held a treasure trove of secrets.
+Breath of the Wild ushered Zelda into the modern era, turning Hyrule into a truly open world, a sprawling, lavish piece of land that held a treasure trove of secrets.

 These twists in the formula ultimately paid off.
-Breath of the Wild maintained the series’ almost indescribable sense of wonder while pushing the franchise in a startling, wondrous new direction emphasizing the freedom of exploration.
+Breath of the Wild maintained the series’s almost indescribable sense of wonder while pushing the franchise in a startling, wondrous new direction emphasizing the freedom of exploration.
 It’s not only the best Zelda game (and Switch game), it’s arguably the greatest game ever made.
-Nintendo teased a direct sequel to Breath of the Wild at E3 2019.
-It’s currently untitled and no release window has been announced, but we cannot wait to return to the open world.
+Nintendo is also working on a direct sequel to Breath of the Wild that we can’t wait for.